bokshi-gh/http-codec/README.md

 ## Notes

 - Assumes well-formed HTTP messages; malformed requests may produce undefined behavior.
-- The HTTP message format is validated with minimal error handling.
 - The library does not populate dynamic route parameters; this is the job of your routing layer.